 Ilaria, PA to the Provost, Worcester College, Oxford, England

-We can provide a personalised Assistant training proposal to give to your boss.
+We can provide a personalised Assistant mentoring and/or training proposal to give to your executive.
 The proposal would summarise the essential information found in the relevant brochure, but worded in such a way that it speaks from the Assistant's unique perspective and takes into consideration the goals and values of your business.

 HAVE A QUESTION?
 GIVE US A CALL ON